 What is Myopia?

-Myopia, commonly called nearsightedness, is an eye condition where the light entering the eye focuses in the wrong place, causing images to blur.
-Someone who has myopia can see things that are close, but cannot clearly see things far away.
+Myopia, commonly called nearsightedness, is an eye condition where the light entering your eye focuses in the wrong place, causing images to blur.
+Someone who has myopia can see things that are close but cannot clearly see things far away.

 The exact cause of myopia is a mystery, but there is significant evidence that people inherit the tendency to have myopia.
-If one or both parents have myopia, it is more likely that their children will be nearsighted.
+If one or both your parents have myopia, it is more likely that you will be nearsighted.

 Research suggests that people who spend extensive time working at a screen, reading or doing intense visual tasks may be more likely to develop myopia.